emilyriehl/emilyriehl.github.io/_pages/seminar.md

 non-strict composition are automatic and functoriality is the natural result of the graded preservation of universality.

-    Prerequisites:
-    - limits in a category, especially products and pullbacks
-    - monoidal categories, and strict/strong/lax monoidal functors
-    - the 2-category Cat of categories, functors, and natural transformations
+Prerequisites: limits in a category, especially products and pullbacks;monoidal categories, and strict/strong/lax monoidal functors;  the 2-category Cat of categories, functors, and natural transformations

 Suggested background: We will find motivation in theory of pro-functors and their composites, as well as the theory of bi-modules over rings and their tensors.

 -  September 23: [David Jaz Myers](http://davidjaz.com), Johns Hopkins